vacp2p/nim-libp2p/examples/tutorial_1_connect.md

     localAddress = MultiAddress.init("/ip4/0.0.0.0/tcp/0").tryGet()
     pingProtocol = Ping.new(rng=rng)
 ```
 We created some variables that we'll need for the rest of the application: the global `rng` instance, our `localAddress`, and an instance of the `Ping` protocol.
 The address is in the [MultiAddress](https://github.com/multiformats/multiaddr) format.
 The port `0` means "take any port available".

-`tryGet` is procedure which is part of the [nim-result](https://github.com/arnetheduck/nim-result/), that will throw an exception if the supplied MultiAddress is not valid.
+`tryGet` is procedure which is part of [nim-result](https://github.com/arnetheduck/nim-result/), that will throw an exception if the supplied MultiAddress is invalid.

 We can now create our two switches:
 ```nim
   let
     switch1 = createSwitch(localAddress, rng)
     switch2 = createSwitch(localAddress, rng)

   switch1.mount(pingProtocol)

   await switch1.start()